-High fiber intake has a positive impact on improving the health condition of patients of high cholesterol.
+High fiber intake has a positive impact on improving the health condition of patients with high cholesterol.
 Fiber works by decreasing the absorption of cholesterol from the intestines.
 However, merely increasing fiber in your diet and not working on reducing cholesterol intake won’t help at all.
-You also need to cut down your fatty food intake to achieve desired results.
-Foods containing fiber are vegetables, fruits, bran, banana, and oatmeal, etc. Your daily diet must include portions from these fibers.
+You also need to cut down on your fatty food intake to achieve the desired results.
+Foods containing fiber are vegetables, fruits, bran, bananas, oatmeal, etc. Your daily diet must include portions of these fibers.

 Role of Exercise

-The importance of exercise to maintain a healthy lifestyle cannot be overlooked.
-Cholesterol and fats in your body are burned by exercising and doing tasks requiring rigorous use of force.
+The importance of exercise in maintaining a healthy lifestyle cannot be overlooked.
+Cholesterol and fats in your body are burned by exercising and doing tasks requiring the rigorous use of force.
 Aerobic activity is considered best for people suffering from high cholesterol levels.
-You should exercise for 30 minutes every day for five days a week.
+You should exercise for 30 minutes every day, five days a week.
 Exercise also plays a role in reducing weight and burning extra fat in the body.
 Weight loss helps in boosting HDL levels.
-At the same time, regular exercise helps in decreasing LDL and triglycerides levels.
+At the same time, regular exercise helps in decreasing LDL and triglyceride levels.

 Monitor Alcohol Intake

-Role of alcohol in dealing with high blood cholesterol level is often confusing for physicians as well as patients.
-Several research reports show that alcohol has a positive correlation with HDL (good fats) which means that the intake of alcohol will prevent heart conditions and will also control blood cholesterol levels.
+The role of alcohol in dealing with high blood cholesterol levels is often confusing for cardiologists as well as patients.
+Several research reports show that alcohol has a positive correlation with HDL (good fats), which means that the intake of alcohol will prevent heart conditions and will also control blood cholesterol levels.
 However, it is important to keep in mind that a high intake of alcohol can increase the level of triglycerides in the body.
-Triglycerides in high amount can also become a cause of liver problems.
-The risk is enhanced for patients depending on cholesterol-lowering medications to keep their cholesterol level in control.
+Triglycerides in high amounts can also become a cause of liver problems.
+The risk is enhanced for patients depending on cholesterol-lowering medications to keep their cholesterol levels under control.
 Thus, before consuming alcohol, watch out for your triglyceride levels.
-If you already have high triglycerides level you need to check your alcohol intake.
+If you already have a high triglyceride level, you need to check your alcohol intake.
 Minimize your alcohol intake to stay healthy.
 Another risk factor associated is your smoking habit.
 Smoking, by all definitions, is harmful to your heart.
-Smoking also decreases the level of HDL (good fats) which in turn can increase the levels of LDL (bad fats).
-Thus, the overall impact of both smoking and consuming alcohol is negative on high cholesterol patients.
+Smoking also decreases the levels of HDL (good fats), which in turn can increase the levels of LDL (bad fats).
+Thus, the overall impact of both smoking and consuming alcohol on high-cholesterol patients remains unclear.

 High blood cholesterol levels, to conclude, are torchbearers to many other serious heart conditions.
-Everyone needs to control their lifestyle and impart healthy changes to the diet plan to control their serum cholesterol concentration.
-Many of the demographic reports show that the population of the United States is becoming more and more susceptible to heart diseases due to high blood cholesterol levels.
+Everyone needs to control their lifestyle and make healthy changes to their diet plan to control their serum cholesterol concentration.
+Many of demographic reports show that the population of the United States is becoming more and more susceptible to heart diseases due to high blood cholesterol levels.
 The reason for this is the increased junk food consumption by the general population.
-One of the research report, conducted on the population of Manhattan and Chelsea, shows that lifestyle changes like regular exercise and walk improved the blood cholesterol levels of a segment of people who incorporated thirty minutes exercise as a mandatory task in their lives.
+One of the research reports, conducted on the population of Manhattan and Chelsea, shows that lifestyle changes like regular exercise and walking improved the blood cholesterol levels of a segment of people who incorporated thirty minutes of exercise as a mandatory task in their lives.
 Every individual should work on keeping his cholesterol levels low to live a healthy and active life.